lucc/nvimpager/README.md

 ### Development

-Nvimpager was written by @lucc.
-It is developed on [Github][nvimpager] where you are very much invited to [post][issues] bug reports, feature or pull requests!
+Nvimpager is developed on [Github][nvimpager] where you are very much invited to [post][issues] bug reports, feature or pull requests!

 #### TODO List